 - If you have a fuse box, keep spare fuses of the proper size for the circuit they protect.
-Over fusing presents a severe fire hazard as circuit wires can overheat when they carry more current than that for which they were designed.
+Over fusing presents a severe fire hazard as circuit wires can overheat when they carry more current than intended.

 - If fuses blow or circuit breakers trip frequently, it may be an indication that the circuits are overloaded.
-Have a qualified electrician inspect the circuit and make the appropriate repairs.
+Have a qualified electrician inspect the system and make the appropriate repairs or upgrades.

 - Extension cords are a temporary, not a permanent, wiring solution.